|

 31.01.08 |

 My name is Michele White.
-My father was able seaman Patrick
+My father was able

-roughly 1955-58.
-I know he sailed on the MV Sussex out of Liverpool
+1950s between roughly 1955-58.
+I know he sailed on the MV Sussex out

-the ones I have of him playing guitar on deck with his crew mates!
+Particularly I like the ones I have of him playing guitar on deck

 I work in shipping myself these days as a lawyer for Tanker